 Why transform rural health care?

-- Fewer resources to invest in practice transformation.
+- Fewer resources to invest in practice transformation and innovation models.

 The CHART Model

 In 2021 and 2022 Washington State, along with the states of Alabama, South Dakota, and Texas, was part of the Community Health Access and Rural Transformation (CHART) Model, through the Centers for Medicare & Medicaid Innovation (CMMI).

 The CHART Model was promising as it offered both a Medicare and a Medicaid Alternative Payment Model (APM) for hospitals in rural areas.
 Unfortunately, none of the four states or Washington’s rural hospitals were able to participate in the Medicare APM.

 In March of 2023, CMMI announced the end of the CHART Model.
 HCA and CMMI continue to work to address payment structures for rural health that can support greater health and well-being along with ensuring sustainability and continuity of care in rural communities.